Pagaibamba

 Climate And Weather

 Pagaibamba experiences a cool, humid climate typical of northern Peruvian montane cloud forests.
-Average temperatures range from 8 to 14 degrees Celsius depending on elevation, with relatively small daily and seasonal variation.
-Frost can occur at the higher elevations during the dry season months of June through August, particularly on clear nights.
-Annual precipitation ranges from 1,000 to 1,500 millimeters, with the wet season concentrated from October through April.
-However, the cloud forest's most important hydrological contribution comes from fog interception, where persistent low clouds deposit moisture directly onto vegetation surfaces, a process known as horizontal precipitation that can add 20 to 60 percent to the effective water input.
+Mean annual temperatures range from 6.5 to 10.9 degrees Celsius depending on elevation, with relatively small daily and seasonal variation.
+[1] Frost can occur at the higher elevations during the dry season months of June through August, particularly on clear nights.
+Annual precipitation ranges from approximately 834 to 1,722 millimeters, with the wet season concentrated from October through April.
+[1] However, the cloud forest's most important hydrological contribution comes from fog interception, where persistent low clouds deposit moisture directly onto vegetation surfaces — a process known as horizontal precipitation that can add 20 to 60 percent to the effective water input.
 Cloud immersion occurs on the majority of days throughout the year, maintaining the high humidity that sustains the epiphyte-rich forest ecosystem.
-The dry season is characterized by reduced rainfall but continued cloud cover and fog, meaning the forest rarely experiences true drought conditions.

 Human History